codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

 Codefresh has native support for GitOps, from creating GitOps applications, deploying them, and monitoring and managing the deployments with dedicated dashboards optimized for GitOps.

-{% include image.html
+{% include
+image.html
 lightbox="true"
 file="/images/applications/app-dashboard-main-view.png"
 url="/images/applications/app-dashboard-main-view.png"
 alt="GitOps Apps dashboard"
 caption="GitOps Apps dashboard"
 max-width="60%"
 %}

-Starting with pointers on setting up Git repos, this guide takes you through the process of a GitOps deployment in Codefresh:
+Starting with pointers on setting up Git repos, this guide takes you through the process of implementing a GitOps deployment in Codefresh:
 * Connecting Argo CD and Codefresh
 * Creating a CI pipeline for GitOps
 * Creating an Argo CD application for GitOps